 Having studied French, Portuguese, and Swahili, she served on delegations to many nations including Angola, Cuba, Egypt, Grenada, Israel, Jordan, Kenya, Lebanon, Mozambique, Namibia, Nicaragua, Palestine, Panama, Sudan, Tanzania, and Zimbabwe.
 She has conducted additional research in China, France, Hong Kong, Brazil, London, and Tunisia.

 Further, Wing has held leadership positions in various organizations.
-She currently serves on the: International Law Student Association Board of Directors; Blacks of the American Society of International Law Task Force; Law & Society Diversity Committee (Chair); American Journal of Comparative Law Board of Editors, and as a law school inspector for the American Bar Association.
+She currently serves on the: American Journal of International Law Board of Editors; Council of the American Bar Association Section on Legal Education; Princeton Class of 78 Executive Committee; International Law Student Association Board of Directors; Blacks of the American Society of International Law Task Force; Law & Society Diversity Committee (Chair); American Journal of Comparative Law Board of Editors, and as a law school inspector for the American Bar Association.

 She has been: Vice President of the American Society of International Law; Blacks of the American Society of International Law Task Force Co-Chair; American Bar Association Section of Legal Education Accreditation Committee member; American Society of International Law Executive Council; American Association of Law Schools Recruitment and Retention of Minority Law Professors Committee member; Stanford Law School Board of Visitors member; Association of American Law Schools Minority Section Chair; AALS Membership Review Committee Chair; American Bar Association Middle East/North Africa Law Council member; Human Rights Watch Africa Division Advisory Committee member; American Friends Service Committee, Middle East Programs Board member; Princeton Class of 1978 Foundation President; Princeton African American Studies Advisory Council member; Princeton Alumni Council member; Princeton Board of Trustees nominee; Association of Black Princeton Alumni Board member; UI Center for Human Rights Board member; Iowa Peace Institute Board member; Iowa City Foreign Relations Council Board member; National Conference of Black Lawyers International Section Chair; and TransAfrica Forum Scholars Council member.
 Iowa Governor Vilsack appointed Professor Wing to the Commission on the African American Prison Population as well.